Rethink Mental Illness: Mental Health UK

-Rethink Mental Illness works with partner charities Support in Mind Scotland, MindWise (in Northern Ireland) and Adferiad Recovery (in Wales) as Mental Health UK, a charity registered in 2016, which "brings together the heritage and experience of four charities from across the country who have been supporting people with their mental health for nearly 50 years".
+Rethink Mental Illness works with partner charities Change Mental Health (in Scotland), MindWise (in Northern Ireland) and Adferiad Recovery (in Wales) as Mental Health UK, a charity registered in 2016, which "brings together the heritage and experience of four charities from across the country who have been supporting people with their mental health for nearly 50 years".

 Funding

-Rethink Mental Illness sets out annually its financial situation in its Trustees' Annual Report.
-They report as follows:
+Rethink Mental Illness sets out annually its financial situation in its trustees' annual report.
+The trustees have reported as follows:

-Rethink Mental Illness has an annual income of approximately £37.5 million, according to its Directors, Trustees and Consolidated Financial Statements report for the year ended 31 March 2022.
+Rethink Mental Illness has an annual income of approximately £44.5 million, according to its Directors, Trustees and Consolidated Financial Statements report for the year ended 31 March 2024.

 The vast majority of this income comes from contracts to provide a wide range of mental health services commissioned by statutory sources including local governmental health and social care bodies.
-Currently around £1.5 million of its income derives from individual donations, membership and corporate relationships.
+Currently around £3.5m of its income derives from individual donations and legacies.

-Rethink Mental Illness notes it protects its independent voice by making clear with funders that no donation can challenge its independence in any way, and its corporate partners sign up to a written agreement stating this position.
-The organisation accepts funding from pharmaceutical companies on the basis that, as with its other funders, these gifts can support its work without compromising it.
-It states that its discussions with pharmaceutical companies about medication and treatments will always be unrelated to any funds received from them, and that it does not endorse particular drugs or treatments.
-Recent contributions from pharmaceutical companies account for less than 0.1% of the charity’s overall funding.